Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 Evidence-informed psychological and behavioral screening can identify certain relevant risk factors, protective factors, educational needs, and areas requiring further evaluation.
 When used with informed consent, appropriate interpretation, privacy protections, and proportionate interventions, screening can reduce foreseeable risk and support safer decision-making.
 It does not diagnose every condition, detect every harmful person, or guarantee healthy relationships.

-The use of screening tools can be used ethically and lawfully under a variety of circumstance.
+Screening tools can be used ethically and lawfully under a variety of circumstances.
 Screening is most defensible when it produces graduated responses rather than unsupported binary judgments.
 Responses may include feedback, education, referral, delayed access, additional verification, professional review, monitoring, or restrictions proportionate to the identified concern.
-Screening are most ethical if the results are approved by the person completing a screening or series of screening, that person has lawful control over who view the results, they have access to qualified professionals to review the results, and they can correct their response and amend an written interpretation of the results.
+Screenings are most ethical when the results are approved by the person completing a screening or series of screening instruments, and when that person has lawful control over who may view the results, they have access to qualified professionals to review the results, and they can correct their responses and/or amend any written interpretation of the results.

 Referrals to MRI Certified Dating and Relationship Therapists